OpenChargingCloud/ChargyMobileApp/README.md

 ## Test the mobile application

-In order to test Chargy within the local browser just type...
+In order to test Chargy within the local browser just type the following command and Cordova will open the application within your default web browser automatically.

 ```
 $ cordova run browser
 ```

-To test it on your Android smart phone please install [Android Studio](https://developer.android.com/studio), attach your smart phone via USB to your computer and run the following command.
-If you have installed the Android simulators and did not attach your smart phone Chary will be started within the default simulation profile.
+To test Chargy on your Android smart phone please install [Android Studio](https://developer.android.com/studio), attach your smart phone via USB to your computer and run the following command.
+If you have installed the Android simulators and did not attach your smart phone Chary will be started within the default simulator profile.

 ```
 $ cordova run android